 Between December 2011 and January 2012, the U.S. economy and the financial markets continued to recover and improve.
 We experienced revenue growth as our products gained more market awareness, generating \$56.7 million for the quarter ended January 31, 2012 compared to \$27.1 million for the quarter ended January 31, 2011.
 Our number of global end-customers also continued to grow.
-In light of our recent performance and market conditions, a contemporaneous third-party valuation determined the fair value of our common stock to be \$15.50 per share as of January 31, 2012.
+In light of our recent performance and market conditions, a contemporaneous third-party valuation determined the fair value of our common stock based on the income approach to be \$15.50 per share as of January 31, 2012.
 The valuation used a 30% weighting of the OPM under a merger and acquisition scenario and a 70% weighting of the PWERM under an initial public offering scenario, as we began making significant progress in our preparation for a potential initial public offering, including the preparation of a registration statement for this offering to be filed with the Securities and Exchange Commission.
-The change in weighting of the OPM and PWERM scenarios resulted in an increase in the fair value of our common stock of approximately \$1.47.
 The discount rate applied to our cash flows was 22%, and our enterprise value reflected a non-marketability discount of 10%.
-We also added several networking companies with high growth rates to our set of comparable companies based upon new information regarding which companies the market may consider most comparable to us.
-As a result, the set of comparable companies utilized in the valuation had a slightly higher revenue multiple, and the remaining increase in the fair value of our common stock during this period was primarily related to this change in the set of comparable companies.
 Throughout February 2012 and the first week of March 2012, there was no change to our financial forecast or any other significant events impacting the fair value of our common stock.
-Based on the factors discussed above and the valuation, we granted awards in March 2012 with an exercise price of \$15.50 per share.
+Based on the factors discussed above and the valuation, we granted awards in March 2012 with an exercise price of \$15.50 per share and similarly, for financial reporting purposes, determined the fair value of our common stock for awards granted in January 2012 and the first week of March 2012 to be \$15.50 per share and similarly, for financial reporting purposes, determined the fair value of our common stock for awards granted in January 2012 and the first week of March 2012 to be \$15.50 per share.